S. Venkatesan: Early life and education

+He was the editor of the magazine, Semmalar.

+Semmalar, the literary magazine of CPI(M).

 Writing

 He was conferred the Sahitya Academy Award for his Tamil novel Kaval Kottam.
 His recent book Vel Pari was widely well-received among the public.
-He is well known in the literary field and is popular among general public.
 His debutant novel Kavalkottam published in 2008 was awarded the Sahitya Akademi Award for Tamil in 2011.
 The film Aravaan is based on it.
 His second novel Veera Yuga Nayagan Velpari was serialised in Tamil popular magazine Ananda Vikatan.
 He is the general secretary of the Tamil Nadu Progressive Writers and Artists Association.